rocky/solidity-language-server/README.md

 Solidity Language Server
 ========================

-**Warning: This project is in the alpha stage of development.
-Use at your own risk.**
+**This project is in the alpha stage of development.**

-This project aims to be a prototype Solidity Language Server using Microsoft's [Language Server Protocol (LSP)][lsp].
+This project aims to be a prototype of Solidity Language Server using Microsoft's [Language Server Protocol (LSP)][lsp].
 It includes a minimal client for demonstration.

-Right now thow most of the work is being done on the client side via a common library and will be moved to the server side later.
+Initialy the work is being done on the client side using a common npm library which will be moved to the server side later.

+If you are looking for something for ready day-to-day use, I recommend mention the [solidity plugin](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) written by Juan Blanco.

 # Running